WilcyWilson/CSharp-101/Quality Code/README.md

 ![camelCase](VariableNameFormat.jpg)

 ## Curly Brackets { } position in C# Language
-#### Unlike Java.
-The curly Brackets should always be in a new row as shown below:
+#### Unlike Java, The curly Brackets should always be in a new row as shown below:
 #### Just a format option not a must.
 ![Curly Bracket](CurlyBracket.jpg)